 Read More: Pull harder, work faster, and safeguard your soil when you equip your tractor with CTIS.

 Ready to Upgrade?
 Worn Out Tires Cost You Money and Time.

 Everyone loves to save money.
 But delaying your tire purchase to run your worn tires another season could cost you more in the long run.
 If your tread is between 60 and 75% on your heavy-pulling workhorse, it may be smart to buy new tires.
 Here’s why:

 1. Fuel is expensive.
 Your time is worth even more.
 Worn tires increase slippage.
 Under high-horsepower, hard-pulling conditions, the additional (wasted) tire revolutions over hundreds or thousands of acres will stick you with a much larger fuel bill and waste valuable time.

 2. You’re losing out on tire trade-in value.
 If you replace your tires closer to 75% tread remaining, you’ll stay ahead of the steep depreciation curve and get the most value from your trade-ins.

 Talk to a Traction Expert and Stop Spinning Your Wheels

-Our tire experts are eager to help you choose replacement tires for your high-horse MFWD or 4WD pulling machine.
+Our tire experts are eager to help you choose replacement tires for your high-horse MFWD or 4WD pulling machine—or get you more information and a quote on a central tire inflation system, so you can dial in optimized performance at the touch of a button.
 Share some details about your land, your goals, and your budget, and we can steer you in the right direction.
-With tires that maximize your traction beneath your tractor(s), you’ll drive your farm forward.
+With tires that maximize your traction beneath your tractor(s), you’ll Drive Your Farm Forward.